biker91620/ha-cozytouch/README.md

 # Cozytouch
 This a *custom component* for [Home Assistant](https://www.home-assistant.io/).

+With COZYTOUCH, you control your thermal comfort solutions (heating, air conditioning, etc.) from where you want and when you want.

 There is currently support for the following device types within Home Assistant: